 But this time the social event evening was done differently.
 The foundation blocked out a street with a dozen bars (each of them sponsored by a different sponsor) and you signed up for the overall event.
-I was too late again, but thanks to a friend from Huawei, this was resolved.
 And it was very nice: Nice places where you could sit outside, have a drink and some food and discuss over life and technology with people you ran into.
 No segmentation by party preference.
 And taking advantage of the warm wheather - really relaxing!

 Finally an afterthought on Donna Scott's keynote from the first day on Bimodal IT

 I think she has a very good point – many companies have various IT solutions in place and the requirements may differ significantly.
 Innovation and agility may be the most important design criteria for one project, while for another one working reliably at least 99.99% of the time may be the paramount objective.

 There are tradeoffs, you can't have everything.
 You should treat them differently and you need different processes, structures and mindsets to be successful.
 The latter is what makes coexistence hard.
 I think Donna could have spent a bit more focus what this means for the IT infrastructure and platforms supporting this.
 While it's obvious that a highly agile development model does not fit static classical enterprise IT well, the similar conclusion for highly reliable applications on a dynamic (scale-out cloud) infrastructure is not so simple.